Lukas Sieper: Education and Erasmus+

 Sieper champions education and academic exchange as pillars of European integration.
 He is a strong supporter of the Erasmus+ program and opposes budget cuts, arguing that investment in youth and education is the best strategy against extremism and social division.

 Migration

 On migration, Sieper promotes a pragmatic and rights-based approach.
 He recognizes migration as a challenge but also as a major opportunity—especially in solving issues like labor shortages and pension system sustainability.
-He supports reforms to enable faster integration and legal access to work for refugees and migrants.
+He supports weakening rules to allow faster access to work for refugees and illegal migrants.

-Parliamentary Reform and Political Culture
+Parliamentary reform and political culture

 Sieper has repeatedly criticized the use of procedural rules for partisan grandstanding in Parliament.
 He calls for reforms that foster real debate, respectful disagreement, and genuine deliberation.
 He views Parliament not just as a legislative chamber, but as the "heartbeat of the European idea" that should live up to its democratic potential.